 In some cases

-Some stones become stuck in a ureter or kidney and cause persistent symptoms or problems.
+Some stones become stuck in a kidney or in one of the tubes draining urine from a kidney (the ureter) and cause persistent symptoms or problems.
 In these cases, the pain usually becomes severe and you may need to be admitted to hospital.
 There are various treatment options which include the following:

 - Extracorporeal shock wave lithotripsy (ESWL).
 This uses high-energy shock waves which are focused on to the stones from a machine outside the body to break up stones.
 You then pass out the tiny broken fragments when you pass urine.